houzelb/osrd/front/README.md

   [Prettier - Code Formatter Extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)
   and follow instructions.

-You may also use `yarn lint-fix` to format/lint.
+You may also use `npm run lint-fix` to format/lint.

 ## Dependencies